juliensimon/gradio-mcp-server-builder/docs/index.md

 ## What You Get

 When you run the builder, it generates a complete package ready for deployment.
-The output includes a fully functional MCP server that exposes your functions as tools, a web-based Gradio interface for testing and demonstration, an MCP client with sample prompts for each function, and comprehensive documentation with requirements files.
+The output includes a fully functional MCP server that exposes your functions as tools, a web-based Gradio interface for testing and demonstration, an MCP client built with smolagents for programmatic testing, and comprehensive documentation with requirements files.

+The generated MCP client uses the smolagents library to provide interactive testing capabilities.
+It automatically discovers your server's tools, validates parameters, and provides sample prompts for each function.
+This client serves as both a testing tool and a reference implementation for integrating your server with other MCP-compatible applications.

 ## Quick Start